JBShady/COD5-Remastered/README.md

 * Zipline no longer can glitch player maxhealth values to the wrong value
 * Added zombie jump down animation from upper zipline station so zombies do not look like they are holding an invisible gun
 * Fixed Richtofen's name being cut off in co-op loadscreen, appearing as if his name was mispelled
-* Added hidden easter egg quest including secret items and hidden achievement, required to complete Der Riese quest
+* Added hidden easter egg quest including secret items and hidden achievement, the achievement is required to begin Der Riese quest

 ## Der Riese
 * Updated "mission intro" in the bottom left corner to include the full storyline accurate date